 Then in verse 2, he tells us that we need to crave God's Word—in much the same manner that a baby craves milk.
 It's good to understand that Peter's emphasis here is NOT that we should desire elementary spiritual food.
 The emphasis is on the energy that a baby expends putting forth to let its mother and father know, "Hey, I'm hungry!"
 Crying, raising a storm—"I want to be fed!"
 And God tells us through Peter, here, that WE should have the same kind of desire for His Word that a baby has to be fed.

-Baby's act in such a way that they think that their very life depends upon the next feeding.
+Babies act in such a way that they think that their very life depends upon the next feeding.
 Peter says "the sincere milk of the word."
 The word means pure.
 It literally means "without wax"—referring to honey which had all of the wax filtered out of it, so that it was absolutely pure honey.
 The word came into the English language, from the Latin, as "sincere"—meaning without pollution, so to be unpolluted by fraud and deceit.

 God's Word is truth.
-As it says in PROVERBS, God's Word is refined seven times.
+As it says in Psalm 12:6, God's Word is refined seven times.
 And so Peter tells us to do this, in order that we might grow spiritually.
-And he is, of course, inferring that God's Word promotes spiritual growth just as surely as we are told that good food promotes good health and growth as well.
+And he is, of course, implying that God's Word promotes spiritual growth just as surely as we are told that good food promotes good health and growth as well.
 I bet you didn't know that there was a "health food" section in the Bible.
 But that is basically what he is saying.
 The food is God's Word.
 And his intention is that our mind should be fed.

 Paul got into the act, using the "milk" figure, two different times.
 The one is in I Corinthians 2:1-2.
 Whereas Peter was in no way chiding people (there in I Peter 2:1), here Paul is chiding people.
-He's very strongly chiding them.
+He's very strongly chiding them:

 Paul judged the Corinthians as being weak, based upon their behaviors and their attitudes—because what they were doing and their attitudes reflected no spiritual progress.
 And so he fed these immature Christians "milk" because they were not ready to digest solid spiritual food.
 And what this does is that it clearly ties one's spiritual diet to behavior and attitudes.